blockworks-foundation/mango-explorer/README.md

 * The top ten margin accounts with the most assets.
 * The top ten margin accounts with the most liabilities.
 * The top ten margin accounts with the lowest collateralisation.

-## Structure of this project

-The code is (nearly) all Python in Jupyter Notebooks.

-Some notebooks are more code files than useful notebooks themselves (although being able to easily run the code is still a boon):
-* The [Layouts](Layouts.ipynb) notebook contains the low-level Python data structures for interpreting raw Solana program data.
-* The [BaseModel](BaseModel.ipynb) notebook contains higher-level classes for loading and working with that data.

-Other notebooks are more user-oriented:
-* [Show Account](ShowAccount.ipynb) to show data pertaining to a single Mango Markets margin account.
-* [Show All Accounts](ShowAllAccounts.ipynb) to show data for all Mango Markets margin accounts.
-* [Pandas](Pandas.ipynb) to load data into a [Pandas](https://pandas.pydata.org/) `DataFrame` to allow for further manipulation and analysis.

 ## References